reelyactive/barnacles/README.md

 - key: transmitter identifier
 - value: receiver identifier

+This service requires the [initial-state](https://www.npmjs.com/package/initial-state) package which is _not_ listed as a dependency.
+To use this service, you must manually install the package:

+    npm install initial-state

 ### mnubo

 barnacles can send notifications to the [mnubo](http://mnubo.com/) platform.
 For instance to stream real-time events to mnubo: